Taylor Anderson (author): Reception and literary significance

 Several of his books sold well enough to be included on various best selling book lists.
 Firestorm was listed on the New York Times Best Seller list for hardcover fiction for one week in October 2011 and Iron Gray Sea was listed on the New York Times Best Seller list for hardcover fiction for one week in July 2012.
 Iron Gray Sea was listed on the USA Today Best-Selling Books list during a single week in July 2012.

+Several of his books were finalist for a number of major literary awards.
+Into the Storm was a finalist for the 2009 Compton Crook Award.
+Blood in the Water was a finalist for the 2016 Dragon Award for Best Military Science Fiction or Fantasy Novel and Devil’s Battle was a finalist for the 2024 Dragon Award for Best Alternate History Novel.